RandyBrown12/tabind/README.md

 ### To run the TABIND Project in Elixir:

-Go into the tabind directory
+Go into the tabind_elixir directory

 ```
 cd ./tabind